OrdinaryPeps/SDV-BGES-ROC6/README.md

 - ✅ Performance Report auto-loads with current month as default
 - ✅ Auto-reload on filter change (debounced)
 - ✅ Empty data hidden in reports (0 values shown as blank)
+- ✅ **Pagination**: Ticket list shows 10 per page with navigation controls
+  - "Prev" and "Next" buttons for navigation
+  - Page indicator showing current page and total pages
+  - Pagination disabled during search (shows all results)
+- ✅ **Sound Notifications**: Toggle on/off for new ticket and reply alerts

 ### Bug Fixes
 - ✅ Fixed QC2 and LEPAS BI category duplication